Chia-Network/chialisp-web/docs/puzzles/cats.md

 ## Introduction to CATs

 **Chia Asset Tokens (CATs)** are fungible tokens that are issued from XCH.
 The CAT1 Standard is the first (and so far only) CAT Standard.
-More information on the naming conventions in this document can be found [here](https://www.chia.net/2021/09/23/chia-token-standard-naming.en.html).
+More information on the naming conventions used in this document can be found [here](https://www.chia.net/2021/09/23/chia-token-standard-naming.en.html).

     REMINDER: Fungible tokens can be split apart, or merged together.
-    They can also be substitued for a token of equal value.
+    They can also be substituted for a token of equal value.
     Some common examples include gold, oil, and dollars.

     Non-fungible tokens, on the other hand, are indivisible and cannot be merged.